leonardovsilva/azure-service-bus-python-cli/README.md

 ```

 There is a configuration file at the root of the project where it is possible to add the service
 bus settings more easily.

+It is loaded by default at the root of the main file folder.
 It can also be configured via environment.

 <h1><a href="#environment-variables">Environment variables</a></h1>